LintonKoch/SQL-Learning/README.md

 119: Select the employee numbers of all individuals who have signed more than 1 contract after the 1st of January 2000.

 121: Select the first 100 rows from the 'dept_emp' table.

+126: Insert the following record into the titles table.
+Employee 999903, "Senior Engineer", started on Oct 1, 1997.
+Sort titles tables in descending order to confirm insert was successfull.